 To determine if you have mental health coverage through your insurance carrier, the first thing you should do is call them.
 Check your coverage carefully and make sure you understand their answers.
 Some helpful questions you can ask them:

-- What are my mental health benefits? copays? deductable threshold ?
+What are my mental health benefits? copa deductable threshold ?

 Does what we talk about in therapy remain confidential?